MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-plan.md

 8. Create your Shared Calling policy.

+Currently, Shared Calling can only be configured with PowerShell.
 You must have Teams PowerShell Module version 5.5.0 or higher to use the new [TeamsSharedCallingRoutingPolicy](/powershell/module/teams/set-csteamssharedcallingroutingpolicy) cmdlets.
 You'll use these cmdlets to create and manage Shared Calling policies.

 ## Related topics